 In Pennsylvania, the high school water polo season for both girls and boys is in the fall.

-The 2017 season starts in August and concludes the first weekend of November with the State Championship Tournament.
+The 2019 season starts in August and concludes the first weekend of November with the State Championship Tournament.

-The team practices five late afternoon and early evenings weekdays at the new PVEC pool.
+The team practices five late afternoon and early evenings weekdays at our HFEC pool.

 Will water polo interfere with my swimming?

 No. Most athletes who play both water polo and swim find the water polo season to be of great benefit.
 Water polo is a tremendous pre-season conditioning activity before the swim season starts in mid November.
 In addition to the conditioning benefits, many of the girls find water polo to be a great opportunity to "recharge their batteries" prior to the swim season.
 In fact, many water polo players throughout the state are very accomplished swimmers who excel at the PIAA Pennsylvania State Swimming Championships each spring.

 I don't think I will swim in high school.
 Can I still play water polo?